Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Related Literature

 \section{Related Literature}

-We consider a general multi-unit assignment model, which includes the course allocation problem, for example, see S\"{o}nmez and \"{U}nver (2010) and Budish and Cantillon (2012).
-Kojima (2009) examines probabilistic allocations in a multi-unit assignment model.
-Balbuzanov (2022) generalizes Kojima's model by incorporating general feasibility constraints, as practical course allocation problems often involve various restrictions, such as those arising from time scheduling.
-In the models of Kojima (2009) and Balbuzanov (2022), agents are assumed to have specific preferences such that each agent holds a fixed ranking over individual objects, and only the expected number of assigned objects matters.
-In contrast, we allow agents to have general preferences.
+We consider a general multi-unit assignment model, which encompasses, for example, course allocation problems; see S\"{o}nmez and \"{U}nver (2010) and Budish and Cantillon (2012).
+Nguyen et al. (2016) provide several additional examples of real-world allocation problems that inherently involve multi-unit demands.

+Kojima (2009) studies probabilistic assignments in a multi-unit assignment model, and Balbuzanov (2022) generalizes Kojima's framework by incorporating general feasibility constraints, motivated by the various restrictions that arise in practical course allocation problems, such as scheduling constraints.
+In the models of Kojima (2009) and Balbuzanov (2022), agents are assumed to have restricted preferences: only the expected number of copies received from each type matters.
+By contrast, we allow agents to have general preferences over bundles and represent probabilistic assignments as lotteries over pure assignments.

+Kesten et al. (2017) also represent probabilistic assignments as lotteries over pure assignments, emphasizing their practical implementability and the direct analysis of ex-post properties.
+Unlike their unit-demand setting, however, our model allows agents to receive multiple objects.
+Consequently, the lottery formulation plays an additional role in our setting: it preserves the joint structure of multi-unit assignments, which is generally lost under the stochastic-matrix representation.

-We focus on a relatively weak fairness notion called ETE.
-This concept has been focused on by numerous previous studies across various allocation problems (Varian, 1974, Moulin, 2004, Thomson, 2011, Yokote et al., 2019). \footnote{ They mention that this fairness property is a classical concept discussed by Aristotle in Nicomachean Ethics, Book V.} In the context of single-unit assignment (or one-to-many matching) problems, this notion is studied by several studies such as Bogomolnaia and Moulin (2001).
-This fairness concept is weaker than several other notions of fairness, such as envy-freeness.
+We focus on a relatively weak fairness notion, ETE.
+This concept has been studied extensively across a wide range of allocation problems (Varian, 1974; Moulin, 2004; Thomson, 2011; Yokote et al., 2019).
+In single-unit assignment problems, including one-to-many matching environments, ETE has been analyzed by Bogomolnaia and Moulin (2001).
+ETE is weaker than several other fairness notions, such as envy-freeness discussed by many studies including Hylland and Zeckhauser (1979).
+These stronger notions typically impose requirements that go beyond the na\"{\i}ve definition of ETE, which requires only that agents with identical preferences receive identical assignments.
+As a result, such fairness notions may be incompatible with certain policy objectives, including affirmative action, which intentionally prescribes differential treatment among agents who may share the same preferences.